Steve-Fenton/stevefenton.co.uk/src/pages/blog/2020/07/the-software-punk-revolution.md

     - Architecture
     - Development
     - 'Software Punk Revolution'
+description: Software development needs a punk revolution.
+Reject complex architecture and ego-driven virtuosity in favor of simple, useful software that solves actual problems.
 ---

 Let's be honest.
 Our planet is churning out supercodemonsters at an alarming rate.
 These pinnacles of virtuosity are idols to the false gods of development ego.
 The pattern has always been there, but in the past it was misdirected enthusiasm.
 On day one you'd learn how to extend prototypes in JavaScript.
 On day two, everything you needed to do in code seemed to be solved by extending prototypes in JavaScript.